microsoft/PowerPlatformConnectors/independent-publisher-connectors/Doppler/readme.md

 # Doppler Secrets
-Doppler Secrets is a robust and user-friendly secrets management platform designed for developers and teams.
-It empowers users to efficiently handle and secure sensitive information such as API keys, tokens, and configuration variables across diverse projects.
-With features like version control, environment-specific configurations, and seamless integrations, Doppler simplifies the management of secrets, ensuring a streamlined and secure development workflow.
-Whether for small-scale projects or large enterprise applications, Doppler offers a scalable and reliable solution for maintaining and accessing critical secrets across various environments.
-With this connector, you can easily create, read, update, and delete secrets in Doppler’s Secret enabling you to automate the management of your secrets,configs,projects,project roles,project members.
+Doppler Secrets is a secrets management platform for developers and teams.
+It allows efficient handling of sensitive data like API keys and tokens across projects.
+It offers version control, environment-specific configurations, and integrations, simplifying secret management.
+The connector enables automation of secret, config, and project management, suitable for both small and large applications.

 ## Publisher: Farhan Latif